o1-labs/proof-systems/fiat-shamir-typed/README.md

 ## Typed Fiat Shamir

 This is an attempt to type the Fiat Shamir transform and to add type-safeness to IOP protocols.

+An interactive oracle proof protocol is meant to describe messages different parties exchange, messages forming a transcript.
+In the case of arguments of knowledge, two parties exchange messages, a prover and a verifier.
+The transcript can be seen as a shared tape between two Turing machines representing the prover and the verifier.

+When using the Fiat Shamir transformation, we instantiate the oracle with a hash function (often using the mode of operation `Sponge` and an internal permutation).

 Inspiration might come from different libraries and conversations with some persons:
 - Michele Orru at zkSummit 10, after discussion his library [...] (missing links)